projf/fpgatools/README.md

 # FPGA Tools

-Assorted tools for FPGA development.
-Visit [timetoexplore.net](http://timetoexplore.net) to learn more.
-They're all licensed under the BSD 3-Clause License.
+Tools for FPGA development.
+Licensed under the BSD 3-Clause License.
 See the LICENSE file for details.

 ## img2fmem